mbucc/acsredux/docs/HOWTO-install-entr.md

 ## Background

-Prettier is an opinionated code formatter where you only decide two With fast tests, you can re-run the entire suite whenever a change is written to disk.
+With fast tests, you can re-run the entire suite whenever a change is written to disk.
 This gives you quick feedback when developing, and also encourages you to keep the code compiling. :)